 All staff engaged in child-connected work will be supervised appropriately to ensure that their behaviour towards children is safe and appropriate.

 Staff will be monitored and assessed to ensure their continuing suitability for child-connected work.
-This will be done through regular performance reviews as per the following policies on the Department's Policy and Advisory Library:
+This will be done through regular performance reviews.